 Next, the Plaintiff will present his/her witnesses and exhibits.
-Then, the Defendant will present his/her witnesses and exhibits.
+Then, the Defendants will present their witnesses and exhibits.
 Each side may cross-examine witnesses presented by the other side.

 After that I will give you instructions on the law, and the lawyers will make their closing arguments to summarize and interpret the evidence for you.